 However, Windows 10 users have reported that uninstalling this program from their computers was a difficult process and they were unable to uninstall it properly.
 Find out how to uninstall it yourself by following the instructions below!

-This is definitely the first method you tried yourself but let’s try this again in order to make sure we tried to uninstall it the usual way.
+This is the first method you tried yourself but let’s try this again to make sure we tried to uninstall it the usual way.
 If this method helps you deal with Kodi-related error messages, you don’t have to continue with other solutions.
 This is also the easiest solution for casual users.

 - First of all, make sure you are logged in with an administrator account as you won’t be able to delete programs using any other account.